stevekrenzel/pick-ems/README.md

-A lot of LLM techniques, like [Chain-of-Thought (CoT)](https://en.wikipedia.org/wiki/Prompt_engineering#Chain-of-thought) require that the LLM generates a sequence of tokens that it can then reference on for it's final answer.
+A lot of LLM techniques, like [Chain-of-Thought (CoT)](https://en.wikipedia.org/wiki/Prompt_engineering#Chain-of-thought) require that the LLM generates a sequence of tokens that it can then reference on for its final answer.
 If your `Prompt` to the `Tool` asks the LLM to use any strategy like this, and you don't give it a scratchpad of sorts to write in, then it won't be able to use that pattern.
 So this `analysis` field is a scratchpad that we offer to the LLM to write whatever it needs to before